ilyapaddubny/LumiCount/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-If you'd like to contribute to this project, please read our [Contribution Guidelines](CONTRIBUTING.md).

 ## Support

 For support or questions, contact us at [ilyapaddubny@gmail.com](mailto:ilyapaddubny@gmail.com).